MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/overview.md

 ---
 title: What is the Speech service?
 titleSuffix: Azure Cognitive Services
-description: The Speech service provides speech-to-text, text-to-speech, and speech translation capabilities with an Azure resource.
+description: The Speech service provides speech to text, text-to-speech, and speech translation capabilities with an Azure resource.
 Add speech to your applications, tools, and devices with the Speech SDK, Speech Studio, or REST APIs.
 services: cognitive-services
 author: eric-urban
 manager: nitinme